Fan Fic / Bringing Out the Blue

 - Reassigned to Antarctica: Every member of the crew of Zuko’s ship was assigned to it as punishment.
 Also, as punishment for their minor mutiny after the Siege of the North, they get assigned to a dead end patrol.

-- Royals Who Actually Do Something: The Fire Nation royal family, which isn't that different from their canon versions.
+- Royals Who Actually Do Something: The Fire Nation royal family, which isn't very surprising.

 - Shown Their Work/Word of God: Much of the background research and information for the story, as well as some of the future developments, are discussed in the comments of this post on the author’s Livejournal account.
 Warning: Heavy spoilers abound in the discussion.